fur-q/lua-ircclient/doc/ircclient.md

 ##### errors.INVAL

-An invalid argument was provided to a function (If this happens, there's a bug in the bindings).
+An invalid argument was provided to a function (if this happens, there's a bug in the bindings).

 ##### errors.RESOLV

 The hostname provided to [session.connect](#sessionconnectargs) could not be resolved into a valid IP address.

 ##### errors.SOCKET